 There are many possible strategies for fighting charges of aiding and abetting a crime in Nevada.
 The following are some of the more common defenses:

 - No aiding or abetting.
-Just because someone knows about a crime or is in the presence of a crime scene does not make that person an accomplice.
-As long as the defendant did not facilitate the crime, he/she is not liable for aiding or abetting.
+Just because you know about a crime or are in the presence of a crime scene does not make you an accomplice.
+As long as you did not knowingly facilitate the crime, you are not liable for aiding or abetting.

 - No knowledge of the crime.
-A person cannot be guilty of aiding and abetting a crime if he/she has no knowledge of the crime.
-If the prosecutor cannot prove beyond a reasonable doubt the defendant knew or should have known of the underlying crime, then the charges should be dismissed.
+You cannot be guilty of aiding and abetting a crime if you have no knowledge that the principal was committing a crime.
+If the prosecutor cannot prove beyond a reasonable doubt you knew or should have known of the underlying crime, then the charges should be dismissed.